How are VCs handling diligence in a world where deals open and close in days, not months? – TechCrunch

 Venture capital: Now more about sales than ever before!

-This morning, The Exchange is digging into the question of how VCs are handling diligence in a world where the most attractive deals can open and close faster than ever, and old models of deep diligence and paced dealmaking are outmoded.
+This morning, The Exchange is digging into the question of how VCs are handling diligence in a world where the most attractive deals can open and close faster than ever, and old models of deep diligence and paced deal-making are outmoded.

 Getting to yes